zbryikt/ui-choices/README.md

       <choice value="trunk"> Trunk
     </choices>

-In above example, checked values will be save in "my-choices" as an object; for example, if you choose "Trunk", my-choices will be { "trunk": true }.
-Multiple choices is also possible:
+In above example, checked values will be saved in "my-choices" as an object; for example, if you choose "Trunk", my-choices will be { "trunk": true }.
+Multiple choices are also possible:

     <choices ng-model="my-choices" multiple="true">
       <choice value="bike"> Bike